bedrocklinux/bedrocklinux-website/markdown/0.7/feature-compatibility.md

 ### {id="systemd-shim"} systemd-shim

-On MX Linux, the logged in user is expected to get certain permissions granted from systemd-logind, such as the ability to use the desktop environment's menu to reboot the system.
+On ~+MX Linux~x, the logged in user is expected to get certain permissions granted from systemd-logind, such as the ability to use the desktop environment's menu to reboot the system.

 When running in ~+Bedrock~x, this does not appear to work.
-This is likely due to MX Linux's use of SysV _and_ systemd-logind via systemd-shim.
+This is likely due to ~+MX Linux~x's use of SysV _and_ systemd-logind via systemd-shim.
 The issue does not occur either on pure systemd systems nor on pure SysV systems.

 Investigation found some process was reading ~{local~} copies of what should